evolvingweb/puppet-apt/README.md

   * 'sources.list.d': Specifies whether to purge any unmanaged entries from `sources.list.d`.
 Valid options: 'true' and 'false'.
 Default: 'false'.

-  * 'preferences.list': Specifies whether to purge any unmanaged entries from `preferences.list`.
+  * 'preferences': Specifies whether to purge any unmanaged entries from `preferences`.
 Valid options: 'true' and 'false'.
 Default: 'false'.

-  * 'preferences.list.d': Specifies whether to purge any unmanaged entries from `preferences.list.d`.
+  * 'preferences.d': Specifies whether to purge any unmanaged entries from `preferences.d`.
 Valid options: 'true' and 'false'.
 Default: 'false'.

 * `settings`: Creates new `apt::setting` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.